stample/cordova-sharingreceptor/README.md

 It handles cases where app is started or resumed.

-It currently works for Android and iOS (contributors welcome).
+It currently works for Android only.

 ## Usage: